Addressing the disproportionate impact of climate change on

 CRPE uses its unique blend of community organizing and litigation to address the dual threats that low-income communities and communities of color face: disproportionately suffering from the effects of climate change, and the effects of policy decisions to address global warming.
-Our efforts have focused on California and the Native Village of Kivalina.
+Currently, our efforts focus on programs in California and work with the Native Village of Kivalina, Alaska.

-California's Cap and Trade Program and Assembly Bill 32 - The California Global Warming Solutions Act.
-Cap and Trade is an unjust system because it does not require major polluters to reduce their carbon emissions, as well as the accompanying harmful air pollution emitted by refineries, power plants, and other major polluters .
+California's Cap and Trade Program and http://www.nightengalepress.com/cialis-fast Assembly Bill 32.
+Cap and Trade is an unjust system because it does not require major polluters to directly reduce their carbon emissions.
 Cap and Trade has a disproportionate negative impact on communities of color because those communities do not receive the benefits of on site-reductions when major polluters buy pollution reductions from somewhere else.
-CRPE advocates for alternatives to Cap and Trade that won't compromise the needs and rights of low income communities and communities of color.
+That's why in 2009 we took on a multi-year campaign to keep Cap and Trade out of California and advocate for alternatives that would not compromise the needs and rights of low income communities and communities of color.
+Learn more about this campaign here.

 The Green Paper.
 Applying our "from the ground up" philosophy to issues of economic development, reducing pollution, and protecting public health, CRPE worked with grassroots leaders from low-income, rural communities in the Valley to develop their vision of the green economy.
-View the green paper in English or Spanish.
+View the look here flagyl prescription uk green paper in English or Spanish.

 NATIVE VILLAGE OF KIVALINA